briandconnelly/nicheconstruct/paper/02_methods.md

 Data analyses were performed with R 3.1.3 [@rproject].
 Reported confidence intervals were estimated by bootstrapping with 1000 resamples.

-[^1]: These materials will be made public at the time of publication, and a reference will be placed here.
+[^1]: These materials will be made public prior to publication.